tsyrogit/zxcvbn-c/README.md

 for the part at the beginning.
 This gives similar results compared to the CoffeeScript version when there are 4 or less parts, but will differ significantly when there are many parts (which is likely to be a rare occurrence).
+* Only the first 100 characters of a password are used in the full entropy estimation calculation.
+This length is given by the ZXCVBN_DETAIL_LEN preprocessor macro and can be altered on the compiler command line.
+The remaining characters are given a low entropy value, roughly equivalent to incrementing sequence of the same length.

 ## References